BretFisher/slack-signup/README.md

 # Slack Signup Request Form

+Problem: Slack only allows teams to invite people via manually sent emails (assuming you don't all have the same email domain).
+If your team is large and disparate, there's no easy way to point everyone to a URL and have them signup.
 Until Slack provides a way for users to request team entry, there needs to be a way to tell slack admins that someone is ringing the doorbell.

-This will allow someone to fill out a form which posts their signup request to a Slack channel.
+This web app will allow someone to fill out a form which posts their signup request to a Slack channel.

+demo -> http://slacksignup.meteor.com/ (errors on posting to empty Slack team, but still works more or less)

 Inspired by https://www.npmjs.org/package/hubot-slack-invite-request